namdevnaman/Git-and-Github/Git and Github/Git behind the scenes.md

 ## Conclusion

 In this part, we have learned the basics of Git and Github.
 We have also learned how to install Git and Github.
 We have also learned about the importance of version control systems and how they are used in software development.
 By the end of this tutorial, you will have a good understanding of Git and Github and will be able to use them to manage your code effectively.
-## Git behind the scenes
-Git is a version control system that allows you to track changes to your files and folders.
-It is a powerful tool that can help you manage your code more effectively.
-In this section, we will explore the basics of how git works internally.

-## Git Snapshots
-A git snapshot is a point in time in the history of your code.
-It represents a specific version of your code, including all the files and folders that were present at that time.
-Each snapshot is identified by a unique hash code, which is a string of characters that represents the contents of the snapshot.

-A snapshot is not an image, it’s just a representation of the code at a specific point in time.
-Snapshot is a loose term that is used when git stores information about the code in a locally stored key-value based database.
-Everything is stored as an object and each object is identified by a unique hash code.

-## 3 Musketeers of git

-The three musketeers of git are:

-- Commit Object
-- Tree Object
-- Blob Object